Since access to this site is williamkemsley.com, you probably figured that's me.

 Just add your comments to the space below each post.

-Please don’t hesitate to stir the pot with me.
-Just keep it interesting and respectful.
+Please don’t hesitate to stir the pot with us.

 Subscribe to Backpacking Footnotes